rapidnoodle/rapidnoodle/README.md

 - 👋 Hi, I’m @rapidnoodle
 - 👀 I’m interested in programming, obv
-- 🌱 I’m currently learning Git, Node, and Wordpress
+- 🌱 I’m currently learning Wordpress (a bit of PHP) and Git
-- 💞️ I’m looking to collaborate on any project, because it's fun
+- 💞️ I’m looking to collaborate on any projects, because it's fun
 - 📫 How to reach me: @Noodles#5211 on Discord

 <!---